ErikMeinders/Friday13/README.md

 Then I wondered if the pattern of weekdays would repeat any sooner than after 4800 months, thats what leapeat.py aims to find out.

-It uses a module in this repo named find_repeat.
+It uses a module in this repo named `find_repeat`.

-find_repeat finds the shortest continuously repeating pattern in a list
+`find_repeat` finds the shortest continuously repeating pattern in a list.

-find_repeat_test.py is a standalone test-script for the find_repeat module.
+Unit tests for this module live in the `tests` directory and can be run with `python -m unittest discover -s tests`.

 # Inspiration